microsoft/playwright/docs/src/selectors.md

 ### Filter by text

 Locators support an option to only select elements that have some text somewhere inside, possibly in a descendant element.
+Matching is case-insensitive and searches for a substring.

   ```js
   await page.locator('button', { hasText: 'Click me' }).click();